SMCS Home

 Academics is the center of SMCMS’ well-rounded educational offerings, and it is reflected in our students’ test taking.

-• Individualizing student instruction
+• Differentiating student instruction

 • Identifying student strengths, for both individuals and groups of students